maxmurdoch/flock/src/pages/index.md

       title: 2.
 Customise your policy
     - image: images/uploads/screens/get-flying-screen.png
       text: >-
-        Pay for your policy and you're ready for take-off!
-All the important documentation is sent straight to your email.
+        Pay and you're ready to fly!
+Your policy documents are instantly emailed to you.
       title: 3.
 Get flying
   title: How Flock Cover works
 stopWorrying:
   description: >-
-    Flock Cover gives you tailored coverage, down to the exact hour you need it for.
+    The Flock Cover app leverages real-time data to provide drone insurance that's tailored to your flight, at the most competitive price possible.
   reasons:
     - icon: images/uploads/shield.svg
       text: >-
         Flock’s pricing is risk-dependent.
 So the safer you fly, the less you pay.
-It’s as simple as that.
+Simple!
       title: Fairer pricing
     - icon: images/uploads/money.svg
-      text: >-
-        Pay for drone insurance only when you fly.
-Get covered for as little as one hour, or up to a day.
-You decide.
+      text: 'Insure your drone for as little as one hour, or up to a day.
+You decide.'
       title: Short-term insurance
     - icon: images/uploads/magnifying-glass.svg
       text: >-
-        Build your insurance from the ground up so you only pay for the cover you need.
+        Customise your drone insurance on a per-flight basis so you only pay for the cover you need.
       title: Total transparency
   title: 'The smarter new way to insure your drone. '
 kindOfPilot: